chris-cornell/chris-cornell.github.io/about.md

 permalink: /about/
 author_profile: true
 ---
-I'm a 19 year old Computer Science student with a knack for <s>laziness</s> efficiency and automation.
-Some other interests of mine include video games (especially Counter Strike) and fashion.
-My focus is on gaining as much knowledge and experience as I can and applying it anywhere possible.
+20 year old Information Science & Technology student, currently part-time Full Stack JS intern.
+Some other interests of mine include video games (specifically Counter Strike), reading, writing, fashion, music and art.
+Striving to learn as much as I can and apply my knowledge in the best way possible.

 I am currently enrolled in the Temple University Honors program with an expected graduation of May 2021.